 - Sock Puppet

-Another sub-type of Ad Hominem, the style over substance fallacy is where the manner in which an argument is presented is held to affect the validity of that argument.
+A closely-related fallacy to Ad Hominem, the "style over substance" fallacy is where the manner in which an argument is presented is held to affect the validity of that argument.

 A common version is to dismiss an entire argument if the person making it uses bad language or insults, or sounds "too angry" — in essence, claiming that since their opponent cannot conduct themselves "politely," they obviously have nothing worthwhile to add to the discussion.
 Throwing someone out for breaking rules of conduct is not fallacious, but throwing their arguments

 out on this basis certainly is.
 For example, Alice argues passionately and angrily against the prejudice against women at her job, which results in her and the other female workers being paid less than their male coworkers.
-Bob tries to dismiss her arguments by saying she is "just angry", but her anger does not invalidate her arguments, not to mention that anger at injustice is a valid response to the situation.
+Bob tries to dismiss her arguments by saying she is "just angry", but her anger does not invalidate her arguments.
 This is sometimes called a "tone" argument.
 When brought up on message boards, it's often called "tone trolling" if the post only complains of some other poster's "tone" without adding to a discussion.

 Another common variant is to disregard an argument presented in an allegedly incorrect manner; for example, because it is too long, too short, badly-spelled, badly punctuated, or uses poor grammar.
 Not making the effort to make a coherent, concise reply is certainly rude, but being rude is not the same as being wrong.
 This fallacy is quite common in internet discussions, and boils down to "You didn't present your argument the way I like, therefore it is wrong."